marijnh/Eloquent-JavaScript/15_event.md

 {{index polling, button, "real-time"}}

-Imagine an interface where the only way to find out whether a key on the ((keyboard)) is being pressed was to read the current state of that key.
-To be able to react to keypresses, you would have to constantly read the key's state to catch it before it was released again.
+Imagine an interface where the only way to find out whether a key on the ((keyboard)) is being pressed is to read the current state of that key.
+To be able to react to keypresses, you would have to constantly read the key's state to catch it before it is released again.
 It would be dangerous to perform other time-intensive computations, since you might miss a keypress.

 Some primitive machines handle input like this.
 A step up from this is for the hardware or operating system to notice the keypress and put it in a queue.
 A program can then periodically check the queue for new events and react to what it finds there.

 {{index responsiveness, "user experience"}}

-Of course, the program has to remember to look at the queue, and to do it often, because any time between the key being pressed and the program noticing the event will cause the software to feel unresponsive.
+Of course, the program has to remember to look at the queue, and to do it often because any time between the key being pressed and the program noticing the event will cause the software to feel unresponsive.
 This approach is called _((polling))_.
 Most programmers prefer to avoid it.

 {{index "callback function", "event handling"}}